robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 ![Blocked and non-business flows are suspended](/img/20201230-180608-000008.png)

-Blocked connector flow is suspended again.
+Flow with blocked connector is suspended again.
 Business connector flow is **not suspended** this time.
 It means that custom connector classification is business (again, classification of all connectors used in the same flow must match).

-Now we should have pretty solid idea that custom connectors are classified based on default group settings.
+Now we should have pretty solid idea that *custom connectors are classified based on default group setting*.
 Let's confirm that with final test.

 Last attempt is to apply the same policy, but specify default group to be *Blocked*:

 Once we do that, all the flows should stop working.
+Here's what we see:

 ![All flows are suspended](/img/20201230-221900-000009.png)

-We were right!
-Based on all the tests, we now know that custom connectors will be classified based on default group settings in our DLP policy.
+🎉 We were right! 🎉 Based on all the tests, we now know that custom connectors will be classified based on default group settings in our DLP policy.

 ## Creating connectors under DLP policy

+Let's see how our connectors behave when we have DLP policy applied to our environment.
+Using Swagger editor, we create new connector:

+20201231-125544-uZ6OAGhwn6

+Even though our connector will be blocked by default, we don't receive any error while creating it.
+Let's now create the same flows as we had, but under DLP policy.

+After we add action from our custom connector to the flow, it immediately returns the error:

+20201231-130005-so3ab9nl2c

+In that case, there's no point creating the others, as it'd fail anyway.

+## Conclusion

+* Custom connectors inherit detault group specified in DLP policy
+* Changes in policy don't reenable suspended flows, it has to be done manually
+* Blocking custom connectors might happen after some delay
+* It doesn't matter whether the connector was added before or after DLP policies were configured
+* It matters when the flows were created (before or after the policy was applied)
+* If DLP policy is applied to your envoironment and you block custom connectors, you won't be able to save the flow with it